jackyef/wsl2-as-devbox/README.md

 Offloading Docker to my Windows PC makes a lot of sense for my case, as I am not using my PC anyway during work hours.
 My MacBook fans now no longer spins in my daily work and everything simply runs much more smoothly now.
 Sure, I could've just worked directly on the PC, but I prefer MacBook's hardware and the OS and softwares available on the platform helps my productivity.

+Even if you don't need Docker, this setup might still benefit you if you already have a beefy PC.
+You'd be able to leverage your powerful PC while still be able to work from anywhere using your less-powerful laptop as long as both devices are connected to the internet.

 ## Steps